iPhone SE 2 (2018) preview

 (You can buy it here.)

 No official release date has been announced for the iPhone SE 2.
-We think, however, that it's likely to make an appearance at Apple's usual spring press event, probably in March 2018.
+We think, however, that there's a decent chance it will make an appearance at a spring press event in March 2018.
+(Apple held spring events in March 2015 and 2016.
+In 2017 it launched a few products more quietly, simply sending out press releases to media outlets.)

-A FocusTaiwan report suggests that the new iPhone SE will launch in the first quarter of 2018.
+A FocusTaiwan report backs this up, suggesting that the new iPhone SE will launch in the first quarter of 2018.
 Sources claim this new iPhone will be manufactured in India.